 Messy electrical activity in the main pumping chambers of the heart leads to ventricular fibrillation, which is a primary reason for cardiac arrest.
 Defibrillation is the process of delivering an electric shock to the victim’s heart through his or her chest wall, which then treats the initial problem of ventricular fibrillation.
 The regulated electric shock reorganizes the electrical activity in the heart, allowing normal activity to resume.

 The automated external defibrillator (AED) is a device that can detect ventricular fibrillation and other dysrhythmias, delivering electric shock appropriately.
 The AED has become a regular fixture in many public establishments.
 The AED is an automated device with room for few to no mistakes.
 It can be safely used by any individual.
-In cardiac events where the victim observably collapses suddenly, the usual cause is ventricular fibrillation and a defibrillator should be used to assess the person’s situation immediately.
+In cardiac events where the victim observably collapses suddenly, the usual cause is ventricular fibrillation and a defibrillator should be used to assess the person’s cardiac rhythm immediately.

 In line with the concept of team multitasking, one of the rescuers should facilitate the steps so that all areas will be covered, including the execution of chest compressions and AED preparation.
 Though there may be many brands of AED, all models are used in the same way.

 Before using the device, it is necessary to be in a safe place.
 Water is a hazardous element when combined with electricity, so make sure that the patient is not wet or in close proximity to any body of water before using the AED.
-It is safe to use this device when the person is lying in snow.
+It is safe to use this device when the person is lying in the snow.

 Devices such as pacemakers are easily detectable by the bulging over the chest.
 Place the defibrillator pads as accurately as possible without being directly over the device.
 If your patient has medication patches, remove the patch and wipe away the residue, then apply the AED pad